 De Nieuwe meer is a large lake in the middle of the Amsterdamse Bos.
 It’s popular for fishing and yachting.
 It’s big enough to find your own secluded swimming spot.
 Maybe you’ll spot a Highland cattle.
 Yes, you read it correctly.
 There are Highlands wandering around the area.
 And there is a gay cruising area as well.
 Don’t worry, there is nothing to fear from either.
 Just keep your distance!

 Around Amsterdam, the Dutch have created artificial lakes for the sole purpose of recreation.
 Usually there are beaches or green areas, shops for snacks, toilet facilities and sometimes even life guards.
 Entrance is always free.

-To go outdoor swimming Amsterdam, you can go to Sloterplas in the South-West, Gaasperplas in the South-East and the Ouderkerkerplas in nearby village of Ouderkerk aan de Amstel.
+To go outdoor swimming Amsterdam, you can go to Sloterplas in the West (tram 1 takes you to the south, tram 13 to the North of the water); Gaasperplas in the South-East (easy to reach by metro) and the Ouderkerkerplas in nearby village of Ouderkerk aan de Amstel.

 Safety of swimming in natural water in Amsterdam